-The University of Sussex has cut ties with a student developer who has been aggressively converting or enlarging student homes on Brighton’s estates, residents have been told.
+Sussex University has cut ties with a developer said to be aggressively converting or enlarging student houses on Brighton’s estates, residents have been told.

-Rivers Birtwell, which has bought dozens of properties in Bevendean, Coldean and Moulsecoomb to rent to students, has had mixed success in converting them to shared houses (HMOs) or enlarging them because of restrictions on the number of HMOs in these areas.
+Rivers Birtwell, which has bought dozens of properties in Bevendean, Coldean and Moulsecoomb to rent to students, has had mixed success in turning them into shared houses (HMOs) or enlarging them because of restrictions on the number of HMOs in these areas.

 It had also been taking advantage of a loophole by letting via the university, which is exempt from shared house restrictions.
 But this arrangement, known as head-leasing, is now at an end.

 And residents were also told that there had been a “bogus endorsement” of the developers by the university – although it is unclear what this meant – and the company denied the accusation.

 Rivers Birtwell said that it had not included bogus endorsements in connection with any of the properties owned or managed by the company – and it had ended the relationship with Sussex University rather than the other way round.

-According to the minutes of a meeting of the Coldean Residents Association on Tuesday, July 3, the university’s housing manager Becky Nash told residents: “Sussex Uni has cut all ties with Rivers Birtwell following their publication of bogus endorsements from the University, and will not be housing any more of their students in Rivers Birtwell properties.”
+According to the minutes of a meeting of the Coldean Residents Association on Tuesday 3 July, the university’s housing manager Becky Nash told residents: “Sussex Uni has cut all ties with Rivers Birtwell following their publication of bogus endorsements from the university, and will not be housing any more of their students in Rivers Birtwell properties.”

 She also confirmed that the university was no longer working with Rivers Birtwell – although said this was not because of the endorsements.

 In August 2017, a comment in support of one of the developer’s applications, at 17 Park Road, was submitted in the name of an employee of the university’s housing services, saying that it had been “taken on” by the university the previous September, adding: “We have found it to be an excellent property which our tenants have been very happy living in.